Mohammad Dehghani: Career

 Dehghani began his academic career at Ohio University (1987–1996).

 Dehghani joined Lawrence Livermore National Laboratory in 1996 as a research scientist.
 He soon became the group leader of the Engineering Systems Design and Fabrication Group, then deputy division leader of the New Technology Division, and ultimately, division leader while also serving as director of External Relations with Academia.

 In 2008, Dehghani became professor of mechanical engineering at Johns Hopkins University and associate director for engineering, design, and fabrication at the Johns Hopkins University Applied Physics Laboratory.
 In 2011, Dehghani established and became the founding director of the Johns Hopkins University Systems Institute.

 In 2013, Dehghani joined Stevens Institute of Technology as professor of systems and enterprises and as vice provost for research, innovation, and entrepreneurship.
 He also served as chair of the Stevens Venture Center Advisory Board and on the board of directors of the Research & Development Council of New Jersey.

 Missouri S&T chancellor, 2019–present

-On August 1, 2019, Dehghani became the ninth chancellor of Missouri University of Science and Technology in Rolla, Missouri.
+On August 1, 2019, Dehghani became the ninth chancellor and 22nd leader of Missouri University of Science and Technology in Rolla, Missouri.
 Before 1964, heads of the university were titled as director or dean.

 Dehghani led Missouri S&T during its 150th anniversary celebrations in 2020–2021 and during the world's COVID-19 pandemic.

 In October 2020, the university received the largest single gift to any university, public or private, in the state of Missouri.
 The $300 million gift from June and Fred Kummer established a new foundation to create the Kummer Institute for Student Success, Research and Economic Development.
 The gift also established the Kummer College of Innovation, Entrepreneurship, and Economic Development at Missouri S&T, developed new areas for research, provided scholarships and fellowships for students, and bolstered the Rolla region's economy.